 Many users of economic statistics want to understand the state of the economy in real time.
 This project investigates how data sources of different frequencies can be combined to obtain real-time predictive intervals for the first release of quarterly GDP growth.
-We demonstrate how ‘nowcasts’ of GDP can be improved by supplementing standard macroeconomic indicators with big data, and by exploiting methodological advances to extend standard nowcasting models.
+We demonstrate how ‘nowcasts’ of GDP can be improved by supplementing standard macroeconomic indicators with big data and ‘Real Time Indicators’, and by exploiting methodological advances to extend standard nowcasting models.
 We also explore leading and real-time indicators of turning points in economic growth.

 There is a need for early, reliable estimates of GDP.
-For many years, ONS met this demand by producing a first estimate of quarterly GDP growth, based only on the output approach, twenty-five days after the end of the reference quarter.
-This first release, which was based on limited survey information only covering output, has since August 2018 been replaced with an estimate published forty days after the end of the reference quarter, incorporating additional information on the GDP expenditure components.
+Since August 2018, the first quarterly GDP estimate is published by ONS forty days after the end of the reference quarter, incorporating information on output and the GDP expenditure components.

-We also considered how unstructured big data sources can be incorporated in nowcasts of economic activity and how modelling pervasive features of macroeconomic data, including outliers and seasonality, can improve real-time assessment of economic activity.
+We also considered how unstructured big data sources and ‘Real Time Indicators’ can be incorporated in nowcasts of economic activity and how modelling pervasive features of macroeconomic data, including outliers and seasonality, can improve real-time assessment of economic activity.

 Turning points refer to when the economy moves from one phase of the economic cycle to the next.
 When this information is available, decision making can be adjusted more appropriately in response to changing economic conditions.
 We considered potential data sources for identifying these.

 The main element of the project used a bottom-up, mixed-frequency approach to compute accurate nowcasts for the first ONS releases of UK quarterly growth.
 Our results suggested that this nowcasting system can deliver well-calibrated short-term forecasts by combining forecasts of GDP components from both the expenditure and the output approaches.
 One of the main advantages of this system is that it is technically easy to implement in real time by professional economists.